EV Greenhouse Gas Emission Breakeven Point

 The Car Industry Is Moving Toward EVs

-The automobile industry is rapidly transitioning towards electric vehicles (EVs) due to increasing consumer demand for more eco-friendly and sustainable transportation options.
-According to a report by Bloomberg New Energy Finance, EVs are projected to make up 70% of global passenger car sales by 2040.
+The automobile industry is rapidly transitioning towards electric vehicles (EVs) due to increasing consumer demand for eco-friendly and sustainable transportation options.
+According to IEA, EVs will make up 50% of all cars sold globally in 2035.
+The global EV fleet is projected to grow twelve-fold to 585 million by 2035, with an average annual growth of 24% from 2023 to 2035.
 In addition, many governments worldwide are implementing policies to encourage EV use, such as tax incentives, rebates, and subsidies for EV purchases, as well as mandates for automakers to produce more low-emission vehicles.

 This shift towards electric vehicles marks a significant turning point for the automotive industry as it moves towards a more sustainable and environmentally conscious future.